NetApp-openstack-dev/openstack-docs/source/cinder/configuration/cinder_config_files/unified_driver_ontap/section_cinder-conf-nfs.rst

 .. _cdot-nfs:

-NetApp Unified Driver for Clustered Data ONTAP with NFS
+NetApp Unified Driver for ONTAP with NFS
 -------------------------------------------------------

-The NetApp unified driver for clustered Data ONTAP with NFS is a driver interface from OpenStack block storage to a Data ONTAP cluster system to accomplish provisioning and management of OpenStack volumes on NFS exports provided by the Data ONTAP cluster system.
-The NetApp unified driver for the Data ONTAP cluster does not require any additional management software to achieve the desired functionality.
-It uses NetApp APIs to interact with the Data ONTAP cluster.
+The NetApp unified driver for ONTAP with NFS is a driver interface from OpenStack block storage to a ONTAP cluster system to accomplish provisioning and management of OpenStack volumes on NFS exports provided by the ONTAP cluster system.
+The NetApp unified driver for the ONTAP cluster does not require any additional management software to achieve the desired functionality.
+It uses NetApp APIs to interact with the ONTAP cluster.

-To set up the NetApp clustered Data ONTAP NFS driver for Cinder, the following stanza should be added to the Cinder configuration file (``cinder.conf``)::
+To set up the NetApp ONTAP NFS driver for Cinder, the following stanza should be added to the Cinder configuration file (``cinder.conf``)::